HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 ### Read Access

-{# TODO(author): Are there any "privacy reasons" we can cite/link here? #}
 The Async Clipboard API provides two methods for reading content from the clipboard: a shorthand method for plain text, called `navigator.clipboard.readText()`, and a method for arbitrary data, called `navigator.clipboard.read()`.
 Currently, most browsers only support HTML content and PNG images as additional data formats.
-Due to privacy reasons, reading from the clipboard always requires the user's consent.
+As the clipboard may contain sensitive data, reading from it requires the user's consent.

 {{ figure_markup(
   image="async_clipboard_api.png",